6 Signs Stress is Making You Sick (And What to do About it)

 6. Your sex drive is down

-In periods of chronic stress, the excess cortisol that's produced can suppress sex hormones.
+In periods of chronic psychological stress, the excess cortisol that's produced can suppress sex hormones.
 And fewer sex hormones = a lower libido.

 And then there's the mental aspect of it, too.
-The distracting nature of stress (thinking about your massive to-do list, for example, or anxiety about paying off bills) may prevent you from being present in the moment for sex, or wanting to engage in it at all.
+The distracting nature of periods of stress (thinking about your massive to-do list, for example, or anxiety about paying off bills) may prevent you from being present in the moment for sex, or wanting to engage in it at all.
 Talk about a downer!

 What to do if stress is killing your sex drive: